-The last two years we have seen such an increase in the digitization of the healthcare industry.
+In the last two years, we have seen an increase in the digitization of the healthcare industry.
 According to the HIMSS Future of Healthcare Report, 80% of healthcare providers plan to increase investment in technology and digital solutions.
-These investments will not only support the growing demand on providers but shine a light on skills for both healthcare and tech professionals.
-In this article we break down the growing healthcare digitization trend of telehealth, or also known as telemedicine.
+These investments will not only support the growing demand for providers but also shine a light on skills for both healthcare and tech professionals.
+In this article, we break down the growing healthcare digitization trend of telehealth, also known as telemedicine.
 We explore the key telemedicine skills needed to support and conquer careers in both healthcare and technology.

 When the world went remote in 2020, there were still demands on healthcare professionals to provide support, diagnosis, and consultative care.
 Even veterinarian care was thrown into the deep end to determine how to treat our furry friends, remotely.

 The concept of telehealth is not new.
 Telehealth is simply the use of digital communication via computers and mobile devices to access healthcare services.
 Where we saw a dramatic shift was the uptick in telemedicine – video appointments – as being an acceptable scenario for many seeking appointments with their healthcare practitioner.
 The swift and abrupt nature of social distancing forced telehealth technology to become more acceptable.
 We now see Olympic celebrities pitching for telemedicine mental health services to our own general practitioners pitching the use of an app to communicate.